 Or I should say, in nearly all cases, no.

-There are 2700 species of earthworms in the world and only about 4 of them of them are good vermicomposters.
-They are:
+There are up to 9000 species of earthworms in the world and only about 7 of them of them are good vermicomposters.
+The most common 4 are:

 - eisenia fetida*, aka red wigglers, tiger worms, manure worms